Text-to-Text Multi-view Learning for Passage Re-ranking: Introduction

-By taking a deeper look into the existing text-ranking and document expansion models, we hypothesize that combining multi-view learning with the text-to-text framework is a possible direction toward better contextualized representation for text ranking.
-Mainly developed by the computer vision community, multi-view learning is a framework that seeks to learn better object representations via representation alignment and representation fusion~\cite{Li_2019}.
-For example, an object's representation is more comprehensive when we train models to unify different views in 3D object recognition~\cite{su2015multiview} or multi-modal representation learning~\cite{ngiam2011multimodal}.
-Inspired by these works, we conjecture that the concept of relevant pairs can be represented from two different \emph{views}: (1) a text-ranking objective; (2) a text-generation objective.
-In addition, the text-to-text framework is by nature matched with the multi-view learning as it is easy to append different task prefix heads given the same relevance pair, i.e., a query and a relevant passage.

 In sum, as illustrated in Figure~\ref{fig:arch}, we seek to combine the two popular objectives in IR tasks---passage ranking and text generation---to explore the opportunity of getting a better contextualized representation for text ranking with neither producing extra relevance pairs nor pretraining a larger model.
 In the following sections, we first review the two popular applications of the text-to-text pretrained models developed by the IR community and introduce our multi-view learning approach: mixed instance sampling from different views.
 Afterwards, we empirically examine our approach on the well-known large-scale text-ranking dataset: MS MARCO~\cite{bajaj2018ms}.
-Finally, we report our observations from our experiments and ablation studies, the summary of which is listed as follows. \begin{itemize}[leftmargin=*] \item The mixing rate for instance sampling plays a vital role. \item The multi-view learning provides a more robust representation for passage re-ranking when we increase the number of candidates. \item The objectives of the passage ranking and text generation are complementary to each other, and they are sensitive to the prefix heads and source (target) placements of text-to-text formulations. \end{itemize}
+Finally, we report our observations from our experiments and component analysis, the summary of which is listed as follows. \begin{itemize}[leftmargin=*] \item The mixing rate for instance sampling plays a vital role. \item The multi-view learning provides a more robust representation for passage re-ranking when increasing the number of candidates. \item The objective of text generation is complementary to passage ranking, which is sensitive to the prefix heads and source (target) placements of text-to-text formulations. \end{itemize}